Sebazzz/sebazzz.github.io/_posts/2021-02-11-creality-cr6-community-firmware-start-print-without-drooping.md

 ![Little droop](/images/blog/2020-10-25-creality-cr6-start-print-without-drooping-2.jpg)
 *Drooping can cause first layer artifacts*

 The recommended gcode for the CR-6 Community Firmware is shown below.

+The most important changes:

+- The purge line is now at the side of the bed
+- Preheating the nozzle before homing already happens in firmware.
+So has been removed.
+- The firmware has now an interface for acceleration parameters, so those have been removed as well from the start gcode.

-The most important changes is that the purge line is now at the side of the bed and preheating the nozzle before homing already happens in firmware.
-So - what we only need to do is home, then heat up, and then draw a purge line.
+What we only need to do is home, then heat up, and then draw a purge line.
 Any filament that droops at the side won't stick to the bed.

 The start gcode for Cura, PrusaSlicer and Simplify3D contain placeholders which the slicers will automatically replace.